J-Adrian-Zimmer/A-Javascript-State-Machine/README.md

 # A-Javascript-State-Machine

 This repository contains the code described in the ebook "A Javascript State Machine" by J Adrian Zimmer.
-The book is currently available for free on Amazon.
 The code shown in lookup.js is the same as appears in the book.

+The book is currently available for $0.99 on Amazon.
+I'll give it away if you contact me at jazimmer --a-t-- BonsaiReads.com and tell me whether you want an epub or a mobi.

 Here is the preface: